Swap fee

 This means that all new pool types (assuming they implement IBasePool

 ) will need to think about what the swap fee range should be, according to the pool type's math and other constraints, then override and set the values accordingly.
+(Note that invariant limits must also be defined for new pool types, by implementing IUnbalancedLiquidityInvariantRatioBounds

-Liquidity pools can be set up to use dynamic swap fees.
+Using Hooks a pool can be set up to use dynamic swap fees.
 When registering a pool with a dynamic swap fee, shouldCallComputeDynamicSwapFee

 should be true in the HooksConfig.